 Although oil cooking spray is an important ingredient in this kale chip recipe, using more doesn’t lead to crispier chips.
 Quite the opposite actually!
 A light mist of olive oil is all you need to crisp these puppies up.
 Using too much is what makes them soggy and gross.
 No one needs that in a chip.

-I used an olive oil spray from Trader Joe’s but you can use another brand or one of those fancy misters people are using these days.
+I used this olive oil spray but you can use one of those fancy misters people are using these days or whatever else you have on hand.
 Just make sure that you are doing a quick, light spray.
 The goal is NOT to coat the kale.
 It just needs a fine mist to make the seasonings stick and to give just enough oil to let the kale crisp up like chips.

 Before we get too much further, I want to clear the air on one thing.
 Although these have that satisfying crunch of a chip and a tasty cajun flavor, these won’t taste exactly like chips.
 It is kale after all, and its going to taste a bit like kale.
 Before you click out of here in a huff, please trust that although different, kale chips can still be all kinds of delicious.